TheRobBrennan/microsoft-az-204-renewal/README.md

 ### Azure Cosmos DB: Create a database and container

+See `az204-cosmosdb` after you are confident the prerequisites below have been satisfied for your development environment.

 #### Prerequisites

 - Install the Azure CLI on your local development environment